gtempesta/game-of-life-test/README.md

 ![App screenshot](screen2.png)

+You can see the live app here: https://game-of-life-test.netlify.app/

 # Resources

 - The main logic of the app was inspired by the video and the code in this page https://thecodingtrain.com/CodingChallenges/085-the-game-of-life.html.